 To sign up for advocacy alerts, log in to ASCO.org with your ASCO member or guest account, and visit the subscription center available under your account profile.

-Acreditar Oncology has become the third practice in Brazil to receive Quality Oncology Practice Initiative (QOPI®) certification through QOPI Certification Program, LLC, and the tenth practice internationally to receive this accreditation.
+Hospital Universitario Central De Asturias - Medical Oncology Service has become the fifth practice in Spain to receive Quality Oncology Practice Initiative (QOPI®) certification through QOPI Certification Program, LLC, and the eleventh practice internationally to receive this accreditation.